feugy/mini-client/README.md

 If the distant service denies the operation because of a missing or errored parameter, the returned promise will be rejected with the appropriate error message.

+## Checksum compatibility

+When Mini-client is running in remote mode, it caches remote exposed API at first call.
+But what would happened if a new version of remote server is redeployed ?

+If the list of newer exposed API equals the one used when Mini-client was started, everything will be fine.
+But if the two lists are different, then there's a chance that Mini-client will invoke URLs that don't exist any more.

+To detect such changes, the CRC-32 checksum of the exposed Api list is sent by remote server in the `X-Service-CRC` response header.
+On each call, Mini-client will compare that checksum with the one valid when it initialized.

+If both value differs, then the call will fail on this error:
+> Remote server isn't compatible with current client (expects service-name@x.y.z)

+When Mini-client is running on local mode, such situation can never happen.

 ## License